Contents On This Page

 This is me trying to measure the length of my beds using a plastic ruler.
 If you look closely, you’ll agree with me that I’m having longer fingernail beds because it reads 1.6 inches.

 Below is another photo of me re-positioning the ruler from the point where my free edge starts.
 (The free edge is the point were my nails first began to look white)

-Having known what long or short bed entails, let’s look out for some possible ways on how to lengthen shorten beds to some reasonable amount.
+Having known what long or short bed entails, let’s now look out for some possible ways on how to lengthen shorten beds to some reasonable amount.
+Shall we?
+OK, good.

 Since you can’t change the width of your nail beds, there’s obviously something you can do with the length.

 Are you still there?
 Alright, let’s ride on.

 How To Lengthen Short Nail Beds